cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 Cool stuff I've put together in [Obsidian.MD](https://obsidian.md).

-Most of them are meta utilities, or aim to improve the user experience of the mobile Android app.
+Most of them are meta utilities, or just aim improve the user experience of the mobile Android app, which is still fairly new and is often unstable.

 Some of them will have their own Readmes.